 Admission to professional schools is restricted to those students who have developed a facility in the use of English and in quantitative thinking, who have mastered the fundamentals of the physical and biological sciences, studied in depth one of the major fields of knowledge, and obtained a competitive score in the required entrance tests.

-Courses such as ANTH 3720 (Medical Anthropology), HSC 3300 (Healthcare Systems in the U.S.), PHIL 3152 (Biomedical Ethics), HSC 3200 (Environmental Health), HSC 3250 (Genes and Human Health) and SOC 4720 (Medical Sociology) will be of value to students in broadening their educational experiences and increasing their skills; in addition to preparing students for interviews at professional schools.
+Courses such as ANTH 3720 (Medical Anthropology), HSC 3300 (Healthcare Systems in the U.S.), PHIL 3152 (Biomedical Ethics), HSC 3200 (Environmental Health), HSC 3250 (Genes and Human Health), SOC 4720 (Medical Sociology) and HSC 3720 (Medical Humanities) will be of value to students in broadening their educational experiences and increasing their skills; in addition to preparing students for interviews at professional schools.
 Some of these courses may be counted for General Education, depending upon the major.
-More information is available at the program website or further discussion with a prehealth advisor.
+More information is available at the program website or further discussion with a pre-health advisor.

 Allied Health Fields